pbelai/pbelai.github.io/public/2020-06-01-scraping-financial-statements-of-slovak-financial-entities/index.md

     EXECUTE podZS;
 END;
 $$ ;</code></pre>
-<p>The script will create all the tables that we will need for the downloaded data.
-Now, it’s time to prepare code that will fill the tables with data.</p>
+<p>After running the script, it’s time to prepare code that will fill the tables with data.</p>
 </div>
 <div id="communication-with-api" class="section level1">
 <h1>Communication with API</h1>
-<p>Now it is time to prepare funtions, which will communicate with the API.
-Natural way to communicate with API would be to use different type of HTTP request methods.
-However this is not the case.
-If you try <code>httr::GET</code> it will fail, however we can use function <code>readLines</code> from base package.
-This will return the content of the website which we can then transform into nice object using <code>rjson::fromJSON</code>.</p>
+<p>First we create functions, which will communicate with the API.
+A natural way to communicate with API would be to use a different types of HTTP request methods.
+However, this is not the case.
+If you try <code>httr::GET</code> it will fail.
+However, we can use function <code>readLines</code> from the base package.
+This will return the content of the website which we can then transform into a nice object using <code>rjson::fromJSON</code>.</p>
 <p>We can create a nice little function for this, as we will use this a lot.</p>
 <pre class="r"><code>getObjectFromURL &lt;- function(url) {
   readLines(url, warn = FALSE, encoding = &quot;UTF-8&quot;) %&gt;%
     rjson::fromJSON()
 }</code></pre>
-<p>For creating URLs with queries, We could use <code>paste</code> for each each endpoint with all the parameters, however, this solution would be really error prone and could get messy soon.
-For this we can also use small utility function, which will prepare the URL.</p>
+<p>For creating URLs with queries, We could use <code>paste</code> for each endpoint with all the parameters, however, this solution would be error-prone and could get messy soon.
+For this, we can also use a small utility function, which will prepare the URL.</p>
 <pre class="r"><code>createUrl &lt;- function(endpoint, ..., baseUrl = &quot;http://www.registeruz.sk/cruz-public/api&quot;) {
   params &lt;- list(...)
   params &lt;- paste(names(params), params, sep = &quot;=&quot;)